TABLE OF CONTENTS:

 Nick Sekela (#0701)

-Superior Cap Co. (eBay store, you may have to contact him for a Type I in your size)
+Superior Cap Co. (eBay store, you may have to contact him for a Type I in your size if none are in stock)

-Note: C&D Jarnagin makes a passable forage cap, but it does not have the patent brim and chin strap (which really stands out as inauthentic).
+Note: C&D Jarnagin makes a passable forage cap, but it is not made of indigo-dyed wool, and does not have the patent brim and chin strap (which really stands out as inauthentic).
 He does however offer a patent brim and chinstrap option for $60.00 extra, but at that price you actually pay more than one of the quality makers above.
 Avoid Fall Creek, Blockade Runner, Quartermaster Shop, sutler tents, and other lower end vendors for your forage cap.

 Though there were many different styles, it was rare to see hat's resembling "Garth Brooks" stetsons, cowboy hats, or limp hillbilly farmer hats.
 Stampede strings are inauthentic, however a chinstrap made of period materials is acceptable.